axr167/interview-prep/technical-rounds/00-Graphs/README.md

 # Overview of Graph Problems

-The point of graph algorithms:
+In graphs vertices model entities and edges model relationships between entities.
+The point of graph algorithms is:

 - Take things that are domain specific
 - Model it into a graph